pvvx/THB2/README.md

 * `FW APP` has no OTA function, for OTA it reboots into `FW Boot`.
 It has additional features and extensions.

-Supported features and services are described by the enabled bits in the 32-bit `dev_id.services` field.
+Action of the button when the device is turned on:

+* If the button is pressed at startup, `FW Boot` always starts.

-`FW Boot` starts on startup, and if no button is pressed, checks whether or not there is an `FW APP` entry.
-If there is, it starts `FW APP`.
-If the button is pressed at startup, `FW Boot` is started.
+* If the button is not pressed, the `FW APP` entry is checked or not.
+If there is an `FW APP`, it launches the `FW APP`.
+If there is no `FW APP`, `FW Boot` is launched.

-When connected, it specifies:

-* _Software:_ **V**x.x - means `FW APP` is running.
-* _Software:_ **B**x.x means `FW Boot` is running.

-On screen thermometers, if time display is not enabled, the first startup shows:
+On thermometers with a screen, if the time display is not turned on, during start or restart the following is displayed for a short time:

-* "Boot 12" - Boot version 1.2 is running.
+"Bot 14" - `FW Boot` version 1.4

-* "APP 12" - APP version 1.2 is running.
+"APP 15" - `FW APP` version 1.5

 There are two ways to force a reboot to `FW Boot` from `FW APP`: